mythZhu/mic-commands/README.md

 mic-commands
 ============

-It's a demo of command line parser for Mic.
+It's a demo of command line parser for MIC.